akamai/mPulseAPI.jl/docs/src/RepositoryAPI.md

 :    The tenant's ID

 `body::XMLElement`
-:    An XML object representing the app's XML definition
+:    An XML object representing the tenant's XML definition or an empty node if you do not have permission to see the full tenant

 `parentID::Int64`
 :    The ID of the parent folder that this tenant is in